 The one for beer lovers: Ischgl, Austria

 Ischgl is known as the party capital of Austria’s ski country, which can only mean one thing: beer, beer and more beer.
 Your average suds-obsessed Austrian consumes 100 litres of the stuff each year, so it makes sense that Ischgl is rammed with rowdy beer halls.
 Make your first stop Trofana Alm, a giant wooden barn that hosts traditional bands and reams of tipsy Austrians belting out drinking tunes.
-Higher up, the mountaintop Paznauner Thaya is as lovely as can be, with a massive terrace where skiers fill up on steins and roast chicken.
-But if you get sick of the suds, trade beer for bubbly at Champagner Huette, where you can pop a bottle of Moët to toast a tiring day on the slopes.
+If you get sick of the suds, trade beer for bubbly at Champagner Huette, where you can pop a bottle of Moët to toast a tiring day on the slopes.

 The one for everyone and anyone: Zermatt, Switzerland

 One of Europe’s better-known resorts, Zermatt is a people-pleaser with an après-ski scene that caters to all tastes.
-Ski sophisticates will dig Harry’s Bar – housed in the chic Matterhorn Lodge, this snug drinking spot is run by a friendly lederhosen-clad Swiss-Austrian couple and should be your first stop for pre-drink cocktails or post-run craft beer.
+Ski sophisticates will dig Harry’s Bar – housed in the chic Matterhorn Lodge, this snug drinking spot should be your first stop for pre-drink cocktails or post-run craft beer.
 For something a bit more lively, check out Hennu Stall – right at the bottom of the mountain, this ski-in spot often hosts live bands and gets very merry at peak après-ski hours.
 And the food in Zermatt shouldn’t be sniffed at with solid options like Restaurant Simi, a traditional joint that specialises in wiener schnitzel, fondue and all the best belly-warming Swiss dishes.

 The one for people watching: Madonna di Campiglio, Italy